johnzxcvbnm/Adi/unit_4/w10d04/morning_exercise/README.md

 ## Make Change

-Write the funcion `makeChange` that takes how much your coffee costs and how much you gave the barista and prints out your change using the fewest number of coins.
+Write the function `makeChange` that takes how much your coffee costs and how much you gave the barista and prints out your change using the fewest number of coins.

 ##### Expected output: